codesanook/codesanook-examples/codesanook-examples-node-authorization-server/README.md

-  client ->> verify: Generate a random string (>=43 characters) verify ->> challenge: Generate a base64URL of SHA256 hash client ->> server: Redirect to an authorization server with code challenge server ->> client: Save code challenge temporary, redirect to a client with authorization code client ->> server: HTTP POST with authorization code and code verify server ->> client: Send access token, refresh token back after successfully compare base64URL hash of code verify and code challenge
+  client ->> verify: Generate a random string (>=43 characters) verify ->> challenge: Generate a base64URL of SHA256 hash client ->> server: Redirect to an authorization server with code challenge server ->> client: Check if a user log in, save authorization code and code challenge temporary, redirect to a client with authorization code client ->> server: HTTP POST with authorization code and code verify server ->> client: Send access token, refresh token back after successfully compare base64URL hash of code verify and code challenge
 ```